Omar-Alaoui-sossi/Omnidirectional-Robot-contol-using-ROS-/README.md

    <img src=https://user-images.githubusercontent.com/91972670/174865626-2edb3505-2600-4497-8e95-7cce75de9c61.png >
 </p>

-this project is created using ROS Noetic running in an Ubuntu 20.04 ,so if you are running another ROS or Ubuntu distribution you may need to adjust some parameters and configuration .
+this project is created using ROS Noetic running in an Ubuntu 20.04 ,so if you are running another ROS or Ubuntu distribution you may need to adjust some parameters and configuration , don't forget to downoald all the dependencies and packages.keep reading to recognize all the needed ones.

 # ROS Package Instalation: